Dashboard

 Zero Tolerance

 No politics.
 No ego lifting.
 No medical claims.
 No unapproved statements about genetics or protocols.
 If you don't know the answer, say so.
-If something feels unstable, refer to Mason immediately.
+If something feels off, flag it and text Mason.

 Quick Reference